Baaaaam/FCCI/LEXICON.md

 ## Input

-Self consistant set of input parameters that allows the complete description of the simulated scenario.
+Self consistant set of input parameters and factors that allows the complete description of the simulated scenario.

-## Input Parameter
+### Input variable

-Data used to build input for scenario that should be chosen by the user.
-Input parameter is used to define :
+An input variable is a factor that is observable in a real fleet and has to be defined by the user.
+Input variable can be ordonnated:

-	- Time frame
+	- Time range
 	- Cycle units (facilities and connections)
 	- Facilities parameters (BU, cooling time, tail assets, power, etc.)
 	- Facilities evolution
 	- Model hypothesis

+Or not ordonnated:

+	- separation demand or one line
+	- fifo lifo

+### Input parameter

+An input parameter is not measurable in the real fleet and has to be estimated.

+	- Reactivity threshold for maximal burn up
+	- ...?

 ## Model